Release date: December 2016

 Valid through: December 2019

-This activity is intended for physicians and researchers interested in complementary and alternative medicine.
+This CME activity is intended for emergency physicians and nurses and family physicians and nurses.

 This activity is sponsored by AHC Media.

 AHC Media is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.